Task 02. Run blog engine on k8s. Pods.

 - Run pod with MySQL database: Update

-.
+database.yamlso that there would be poddatabasewithmysqlcontainer that works on port3306.
 Password and other parameters should be hardcoded in manifest. - Check that

-pod is running. - Run pod with Wordpress: Update
+databasepod is running. - Run pod with Wordpress: Update

-pod’s hostname as your database. - Check that wordpress pod is running.
+wordpress.yamlso that there would be podwordpresswithappcontainer that works on port80.
+Password and other parameters should be hardcoded in manifest.
+Usedatabasepod’s hostname as your database. - Check that wordpress pod is running.

 4. Run Init container inside WordPress pod.